simulot/immich-go/readme.md

 - Windows arm-64, x86-64
 - Freebsd arm-64, x86-64

-The installation process involves copying and decompressing the corresponding binary executable onto your system.
-Open a shell and run the command `immich-go`.
+Download the archive corresponding to your OS/Architecture on your machine, and decompress it.

+Open a command windows, go to the directory where immich-go resides, and type the command `immich-go` with mandatory parameters and command.

 ⚠️ Please note that the linux x86-64 version is the only one tested.